MILL-LX/CritterConnect-2/README.md

 2. The **L76K GNSS Module** is connected to the microcontroller via UART or I2C communication to provide location data.
 3. The **DFPlayer Pro** is connected to the microcontroller and the Adafruit Mini Oval Speaker, providing audio playback.
 4. The **Adafruit Mini On/Off Push Button** is wired to the microcontroller for user input, triggering the animal sound when pressed.
+5. The **Adafruit TB6612 Motor Driver** is connected to control a motor for any mechanical movements or haptic feedback required in the wearable device.

 The device is designed to be compact and wearable, with all components carefully integrated into a lightweight form factor.